leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/20.2.0/usermanual-econnect-m3-part-2.md

 **User interface**

-During setup, the Magento Admin panel is used to configure which transactions should be used and how they should function
+During setup, the Magento Admin panel is used to configure which transactions should be used and how they should function.

-**Validated versions **
+**Validated versions**

 - Magento Commerce 2.3.4
 - Magento Open Source 2.3.4